Professor of Work and Education Economics, UCL Institute of Education.

 My work focuses on schools, skills and job quality, the graduate labour market, political economy and savings.

 This website shows what I have written in these areas and provides links where available.
 This home page highlights and gives links to my latest papers, presentations and blogs.

 I will be pleased to consider applications for PhD supervision on private schooling or on job quality which involve quantitative or mixed methods.

-Gallie, Duncan, Alan Felstead, Francis Green and Golo Henseke (2021 online) Inequality at Work and Employees’ Perceptions of Organisational Fairness”.
+Gallie, Duncan, Alan Felstead, Francis Green and Golo Henseke (2021) Inequality at Work and Employees’ Perceptions of Organisational Fairness”.
 Industrial Relations Journal.
+November, 550-568.

 The need to promote fairness at work, as a way of both enhancing employee well-being and raising productivity, has become increasingly central to political discourse.